fbpx

 The most common method of feeding potato plants is to prepare the soil prior to planting the seed potatoes.
 This usually means mixing in some complete slow-release plant food or an organic matter like compost – usually about a week or two prior to planting.
 In alkaline soils, a bit of sulfur can help to bring down the pH so the soil is slightly acidic (preferable for potatoes).

-Veggie garden tomato fertilizers
+veggie garden tomato fertilizers

 Tomato fertilizers typically work very well for feeding young potato plants